ROS Package

 setup the ROS configuration, the name of the packages and its dependencies in ROS ecosystem.
 The file CMakeLists.txt

-is required to use CMake tool, a very famous cross-platform tool for automatizing building processes.
+is required to use tool, a very famous cross-platform tool for automatizing building processes.

 The colcon build